natrixdev/discord-selfbot/README.md

-# discord-selfbot
+# 👨‍💻 Discord Self Bot 👨‍💻
-A Discord Self-Bot in Python
+A Discord Self-Bot in Python by [natrix](github.com/natrixdev)